jaykay0408/dmcar-new/README.md

     $ python dmcar.py -b 4
     ```
     3. MODEL: stop_not_stop.model
-    4. You need to handle mainly this file to operate DM-Car
+    4. You need to handle mainly this file to operate DM-Car-New
 -   dmcar_lane.py
     1.  main file to control autonomous car (lane only)
     2. To run the program